 12. Deal with any residual pet stains and odors around the home.

 Try to take the time to deal with any residual pet stains around the home, particularly if you can’t carpet or upholstery clean any time soon.
-Such stains will typically include urine or feces stains, vomit, drool, along with other concerns.

-Treat based on the type of stain.
+Treat Based on the Type of Stain

-When cleaning up stains, try to use a method or product that is designed to treat them.
-For instance, you can usually treat urine stains and eliminate the odor using a product with enzymes designed to target urine ammonia crystals and organic matter such as feces or vomit.
+For instance, you can usually treat urine stains and eliminate the odor by using a product with urine-fighting enzymes.
+Enyzme urine-fighting products are designed to target urine ammonia crystals and other organic matter like feces or vomit.

 Make sure to double-check whatever pet stain remover you plan to buy.
-Some types may specifically be designed as a pre-treat for carpet cleaning.
-Other products, such as foams and certain spray products, may be designed for cleaning up stains by hand and vacuuming up.
+Some types may specifically be designed as a pre-treat for carpet cleaning

 13. Consider carpet and upholstery cleaning.

+!
 Worried about dust mites?
 Check out 14 Easy Tips to Reduce and Prevent Dust Mites next (new tab).

-Animals can require so14.
-Make more time to spend time with your best friend.
+14. Make more time to spend time with your best friend.

 Animals have social requirements just like humans do.
 And because we humans often get distracted, busy, or have a tendency to forget things, it’s good to set time aside to make sure that your pet is getting the social interaction and exercise that it needs.